-Our results contribute to three strands of literature.
-First, we extend previous findings on why firms invest in ES performance by examining the simultaneous influence of both the signalling and influence theories.
-Since the two are self-reinforcing, isolating the effect of each allows quantification of the long-run effects, inclusive of feedback, of an exogenous increase in either ES ratings or northbound shareholdings.
-For the signalling theory our results specifically complement Lins et al. (2017), which finds that firms with better CSR scores outperform during crises of trust.
+The second strand of literature examines the underlying mechanisms for investment's influence on firms' CSR performance.
+We contribute to this area by examining the simultaneous influence of both the signalling and influence theories of foreign investment on CSR performance.
+For the signalling theory our results complement Lins, Servaes and Tamayo (2017), which finds that firms with better CSR scores outperform during crises of trust.
 We find that improvements in ES performance increase foreign shareholdings even in the absence of crises, perhaps in anticipation of them occurring in the future or as a signal of other aspects of trustworthiness.
-For the influence theory our results are consistent with Aggarwal et al. (2011), Dyck et al. (2019), and Chen et al. (2020), which find that higher foreign ownership increases future ES performance consistent with foreign investors valuing ES performance more than domestic investors and exerting pressure on domestic firms to improve.
+For the influence theory our results are consistent with Aggarwal, Erel, Ferreira and Matos (2011), Dyck, Lins, Roth and Wagner (2019), and Chen, Dong and Lin (2020), which find that higher foreign ownership increases future ES performance consistent with foreign investors valuing ES performance more than domestic investors.